reagan4123/website-style-guide/README.md

 # website-style-guide
 Codecademy Project aiming to create a website style guide.
 I collected colors and fonts that I would want to refer to in future projects.
 I then compiled the information in an HTML file and CSS file to practice and display the information.
-I will like continue to add to this project as I continue learning.
+I will continue to add to this project as I continue learning.

 # Systems Used
 - Phoenix Code: very useful for previewing my coding output while working